Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 Eu sei o que deve a si mesmo um christão.

-I know what a Christian owes himself.
+I know what a Christian owes to himself.

 Se este personagem me tivesse levado ao cume d'uma montanha na Palestina, por uma noite de lua cheia, e ahi, mostrando-me cidades, raças e imperios adormecidos, sombriamente me dissesse:―«Mata o Mandarim, e tudo o que vês em valle e collina será teu»,―eu saberia replicar-lhe, seguindo um exemplo illustre, e erguendo o dedo ás profundidades constelladas:―«O meu reino não é d'este mundo!»

+Eu conheço os meus authores.
 Mas eram cento e tantos mil contos, offerecidos á luz d'uma vela de stearina, na travessa da Conceição, por um sujeito de chapéo alto, apoiado a um guarda-chuva...

-But it was one hundred and thirty thousand accounts, offered by the light of a stearin candle, in the narrow street of Conception, by a man with a high hat, leaning against an umbrella...
+I know my authors.
+But it was a hundred and so many thousand reis, offered by the light of a stearin candle, in the Conceição alley, by a man in a top hat, leaning on an umbrella...

+Então não hesitei.
 E, de mão firme, repeniquei a campainha.

-And with a firm hand, I rang the bell.
+Then I didn't hesitate.
+And, with a firm hand, I rang the bell.

 Foi talvez uma illusão; mas pareceu-me que um sino, de bocca tão vasta como o mesmo céo, badalava na escuridão, através do Universo, n'um tom temeroso que decerto foi acordar sóes que faziam né-né e planetas pançudos resonando sobre os seus eixos...